Ress1206-bit/Linear-Regression/README.md

 Certainly!
 Here's the README.md file with proper Markdown formatting:

+Here's the information formatted correctly for a README.md file using Markdown:

 # Line of Best Fit using QR Factorization and Gram-Schmidt Process

 ## Data Points